Canadian Applicant

 - Submit a current Criminal Record Check (<6 months old).

-- To avail of the expedited process, applicants are encouraged to avail of the following online CRC service provider – CSI Screening and select the Canadian Criminal Record Check (econsent).
+- You are encouraged to avail of the following online CRC service provider – CSI Screening and select the Canadian Criminal Record Check (econsent).
 CSI will provide your results electronically to the College within 24-48 hours.

-- If an applicant obtains a CRC through local police or the RCMP the original hard copy of the CRC will need to be submitted to the College via mail or drop off.
+- If you obtain a CRC through local police or the RCMP the original hard copy of the CRC will need to be submitted to the College via mail or drop off.

 - Meet English Language Proficiency (ELP) through education, registration status, language proficiency testing, or experience.

-- Applicants must review the College’s ELP Factsheet to determine if they need to submit a test of ELP or if they meet one of the other methods of demonstrating ELP.
+- You must review the College’s ELP Factsheet to determine if you need to submit a test of ELP or if you meet one of the other methods of demonstrating ELP.

-- Identify all jurisdictions where the applicant is currently registered and licensed.
+- Identify all jurisdictions where you are currently registered and licensed, regardless if you are currently practicing in that jurisdiction.

-- In most instances, the College can verify the applicant’s current registration/licensure online.
-The College will notify applicants when additional information is required and a Verification of Registration from another regulatory body will need to be sent directly to the College.
+- In most instances, the College can verify the your current registration/licensure online.
+The College will notify you when additional information is required and a Verification of Registration from another regulatory body will need to be sent directly to the College.

-(b) Applicants will be required to declare if they have ever been suspended or terminated from any nursing employment.
-If yes, the applicant will need to provide a brief explanation.
-The College will notify applicants when additional information is required. - Applicant must declare the number of hours they practiced as an RN or NP during the previous five (5) years.
+(b) You will be required to declare if you have ever been suspended or terminated from any nursing employment.
+If yes, you will need to provide a brief explanation.
+The College will notify you when additional information is required. - Self-report the number of practice hours worked as an RN or NP during the previous five (5) years.

-Once all the required information has been received and approved by the College, the applicant will be provided with a decision within 3 business days.
+Once all the required information has been received and approved by the College, you will be provided with feedback and/or a decision within 3 business days.

-For those applicants deemed eligible for registration the College will notify them by email and direct them to the next steps to apply for licensure.
-The annual licensure fee is $412.47 plus Professional Liability Protection fee ($78.20) paid directly to the Canadian Nurses Protective Society (CNPS).
+If you are deemed eligible for registration the College will notify you by email and direct you to the next steps to be granted licensure.
+The annual licensure fee is $412.47 plus Professional Liability Protection fee ($78.20), the PLP fee is paid directly to the Canadian Nurses Protective Society (CNPS).

-Canadian Applicants who practise without a valid practicing licence will be subject to an Unauthorized Practice Fee ($100/shift worked with a maximum fee of three times the regular licensure cost) and subject to discipline where the period of practice exceeds 3 shifts from and including the 1st shift.
+Canadian Applicants who practise in NL without a valid practicing licence from CRNNL will be subject to an Unauthorized Practice Fee ($100/shift worked with a maximum fee of three times the regular licensure cost) and subject to discipline where the period of practice exceeds 3 shifts from and including the 1st shift.